sudomateo/lsa-i/docs/configuring-hardware/device-configuration.md

 In order to create a file system, you must first have a partition table on the disk.
 Disks can be partitioned using either the Master Boot Record (MBR) or GUID Partition Table (GPT) partition tables.
 Before you choose a partition table, keep in mind that MBR partitions can only have 4 partitions of up to 2.2 TiB each while GPT partitions can have "unlimited" partitions up to 1 billion TiB each.

 There are a few commands you can use to create partition tables.
-One such command is `fdisk`, which is used to create MBR rartition tables on a disk.
+One such command is `fdisk`, which is used to create MBR partition tables on a disk.
 Another command is `gdisk` which is used to create GPT partition tables on a disk.
 The other is `parted` which can create both MBR and GPT partition tables on a disk.
 In this course we'll focus solely on `fdisk`.

 ### `fdisk`